orbit-i/EventoraX/README.md

+EventoraX Event management SaaS for universities, companies & NGOs — QR tickets, certificates, ID cards, and email automation.

+Built by ORBIT-I

+Frontend · Superadmin Panel · Organization Panel

+tech used nodejs for backend,react for fronted and my sql for database

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.